justinfagnani/dado/README.md

    to annotations yet.
  * Dado only runs in the Dart VM for now since it uses mirrors, but a code-generation version should be possible.
- * Certain bindings, those made using `Type` objects with `bind()` are resolved using simple names rather than qualified names, so Dado will be unable to distinguish between types from separate libraries with the same name.
+ * Certain bindings, those made using `Type` objects with `getByType()` are resolved using simple names rather than qualified names, so Dado will be unable to distinguish between types from separate libraries with the same name.
  * Functions cannot be injected yet.
  * Named parameters are not supported.
  * No custom scope support.
 The only scopes are unscoped and singleton.